land-systems/land-systems.github.io/content/authors/vivian-ondieki/_index.md

 user_groups:
   - Alumni (incl.
 Guests)
 ---
-Vivian Kerubo Ondieki is a geospatial analyst who worked on the SPIA project on LULCC Impact of the Sorghum and Millet Upscaling Project in Mali in 2021.
+Vivian Kerubo Ondieki is a geospatial analyst who worked on the SPIA project on LULCC Impact of the Sorghum and Millet Upscaling in Mali in 2021.